Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: RBC/RBC Handover

 \subsection{Behavior Characterization}

-Behavior characterization first involves simulating the RBC/RBC Handover scenario through a high-level description of its process according to the SUBSET-026 document of the ERTMS standard.
-Our description compiles the various sequences identified in the document under the chosen scenario into a BPMN diagram.
-Since the diagram models a workflow from start to end, the model can be simulated and various traces can be collected.
-After these traces are collected, they are further pre-processed to mimic a realistic monitoring process of the computer-based system.
+In this step, we simulate the RBC/RBC Handover scenario through a high-level description of its process according to the SUBSET-026 document of the ERTMS standard.
+First, we compiled the various sequences identified in the document under the chosen scenario into a BPMN model.
+Since the model describes a workflow from start to end, the model can be simulated, and various traces can be collected.

+After the BPMN traces are collected, they are further pre-processed to mimic a realistic monitoring process of the computer-based system.
 Specifically, we aim to mimic the procedural programming paradigm, which is commonly found in the real implementation of ERTMS/ETCS systems.
-Using the activities of the traces generated through the BPMN diagram, our approach records the invocation of a procedure each time a new activity is executed as follows.
+Using the activities of the traces generated through the BPMN model, our approach records the invocation of a procedure each time a new activity is executed as follows.

 Let $X$ be an ERTMS/ETCS component and $\mathcal{P}_X$ be the procedures implemented by $X$.
 One of the procedures is executed with a given probability for each distinct activity carried out by the component.
 It is expected that normal behavior follows a given control-flow with a high probability, whereas anomalous behavior involves the alteration of such normal control flow with the improper execution of other procedures.
 This is enforced using the following probability scheme.
-Let $\mathcal{A}_{HO}$ be the set of activities of the RBC/RBC Handover scenario, $\mathcal{X}=\{ARBC,HRBC,EVC,RTM\}$ the set of ERTMS/ETCS components involved in the use case, $\mathcal{P}_X=\{p_0, \dots, p_{q}\}$ the $q\in\mathbb{N}$ procedures implemented by $X\in\mathcal{X}$, and $\rho\in[0,1)$ a real number.
-The procedure execution probability scheme $PEP$ assigns a probability value to a procedure $p\in\mathcal{P}_X$ corresponding to $a\in\mathcal{A}_{HO}$ such that
+Let $\mathcal{A}_{HO}$ be the set of activities of the RBC/RBC Handover scenario, $\mathcal{X}=\{ARBC,HRBC,EVC,RTM\}$ the set of ERTMS/ETCS components involved in the use case, $\mathcal{P}_{a,X}=\{p_0, \dots, p_{q_X}\}$ the $q_X\in\mathbb{N}$ procedures implemented by $X\in\mathcal{X}$, and $\rho\in[0,1)$ a real number.
+We define a procedure execution probability scheme $PEP$ for each $\mathcal{P}_{a,X}$ associated with $a\in\mathcal{A}_{HO}$ that assigns probability values to the procedures so that one procedure is much more likely to be chosen than others, allowing the simulation of traces that are very similar to each other.
+In particular, let us consider a real number $\rho\in\mathbb{R}$ and the following function definition: